Kirk-Wang/Cloud-Native/README.md

   * they often work at OSI Layer 4(IP+Port) and not Layer 7(HTTP/S)
   * they require one extra step for DNS integration (waiting for the `LoadBalancer` to be provisioned;then adding it to DNS)
+* We could build our own reverse proxy

 ------------------------------------------------------------